mfkimbell/high-level-system-design-notes/README.md

 * Low Latency: Single processing handles each request immediately, ensuring fast response times but may limit total throughput.
 * High Throughput: Batch processing groups requests, improving overall system capacity but increasing latency for individual operations.

+## Availability vs Consistency

+**CAP theorem** states that in a **distributed system**, you can only achieve **two out of three** guarantees: **consistency** (all nodes see the same data), **availability** (every request gets a response), and **partition tolerance** (the system works despite network failures).

+##### Real-Life Handling of Partition Tolerance

+##### AP Systems (Availability and Partition Tolerance):
+* Example: NoSQL databases like Cassandra, DynamoDB, and other distributed systems often prioritize availability and partition tolerance.
+These systems continue to respond to requests even when parts of the network are partitioned, accepting that the data might not be the most up-to-date (eventual consistency).
+* Basically, when parts of the database can't communicate with one anohter, we just use the data we have available

+##### CP Systems (Consistency and Partition Tolerance):
+* Example: Databases like HBase or systems that use distributed consensus algorithms (e.g., Paxos, Raft) prioritize consistency and partition tolerance.
+During a partition, these systems ensure that data is consistent, even if that means some parts of the system might become unavailable until the partition is fixed.
+* when we have connection issues, we disable access teh database with faulty network, leaving customers in that area without access to the program

+##### Key Mechanisms for Partition Tolerance
+* Replication: Data is replicated across multiple nodes so that if one part of the network is unreachable, other nodes can still respond to user requests.
+* Eventual Consistency: In AP systems, data changes propagate to all nodes over time.
+Users might get slightly outdated data during a partition, but the system reconciles and ensures consistency once the partition is resolved.
+* Quorum-Based Voting: Some systems use quorum mechanisms to maintain partition tolerance.
+For a write or read to succeed, a majority of nodes (a quorum) must agree.
+This balances availability and consistency while maintaining partition tolerance.

+###### Eventual consistencey in AP systems
+* During a Partition: When parts of the system cannot communicate with each other, each node or shard continues to serve requests with the data it has.
+Writes are accepted locally, but they don’t propagate immediately to other nodes due to the partition.
+* After the Partition: Once the partition is resolved and network connectivity is restored, nodes synchronize by exchanging updates to ensure all copies of the data are consistent.
+This process is often handled by a background reconciliation mechanism or conflict resolution strategy.

+Much of this is automatically done in high AP systems

+**Simple takeaway**: If you need the system to **always respond**, even if the data might not be **up-to-date**, prioritize making it **highly available**.
+If your priority is that data should always be **accurate and consistent**, design the system to ensure **data consistency** but be prepared for it to potentially become **unavailable during network issues**.